Use these links to obtain Fit-o-mat, cf. below for installation instructions and program requirements.

 The purpose of this tab is to import data, and to optionally reduce and transform them.

-- Transpose? - Check this box to transpose data sheet, i.e. swap columns and rows.
+- Transpose? - Check this button to transpose data sheet, i.e. swap columns and rows.

-- Error options - Choose between using no errors, individual data errors in specified column (or, none if column is not assigned), constant error and proportional error.
+- Error options - Toggle the push buttons to import data with x and/or y errors.
+Choose between using no errors, individual data errors in specified column (or, none if column is not assigned), constant error and proportional error.
+Check 'propagate?' to rigorously propagate data errors through all dat reduction and transformation steps.

-- Data reduction - Data can be reduced by skipping or averaging n data points.
+- Data reduction - Toggle the push button to activate data reduction on import.
+Data can be reduced by skipping or averaging n data points.
 The option 'mvavg' calculates a moving average over n consecutive data points, and the option 'log' logarithmically reduces number of data points to target number (approximately).

-- Data transform - Formulas can be entered to transform the x and y values.
+- Data transform - Toggle the push buttons to activate data transformation on import.
+Formulas can be entered to transform the x and y values.
 For example, entering 'x = y' and 'y = x' swaps x and y.
 Likewise, 'x = x + 5' shifts data in x by 5.

-- Import data - The currently selected data rows are imported with the current settings for error, data reduction and transform.
-When applying the reduction and transformation steps, data errors will be propagated.
+- Import Data - The currently selected data rows are imported with the current settings for error, data reduction and transform.
+When applying the reduction and transformation steps, data errors will optionally be propagated (that is, if 'propagate?' is checked).

-- Import data series - This function iteratively imports data sets starting with the currently selected y column and then continuing for all (unassigned) columns to the right of this initial column.
+- Import Series - This function iteratively imports data sets starting with the currently selected y column and then continuing for all (unassigned) columns to the right of this initial column.
 To speed up graphics, display of data is switched to line graphics with no markers.
-Other than that, the comments for the 'Import data' function apply.
+Other than that, the comments for the 'Import Data' function apply.

 The purpose of this tab is to fit the data.

-- Function selector - The top-most drop-down menu allows to select fitting functions.
+- Function - Use the top-most drop-down menu allows to select fitting functions.
 These are actual text files that (by default) reside in the 'functions' subdirectory.
 Once a fit function has been selected, the parameter and formula fields and the parameter table are updated, and the new function is plotted over the current x interval.

-- Parameter field - Use this field to specify which parameters the fit formula is using.
+- Parameters - Use this entry field to specify which parameters the fit formula is using.
 Note that the independent variable is always assumed to be 'x' and the return variable is always assumed to be 'y'.
-Hence, 'x' and 'y' need not be specified here.
+Hence, 'x' and 'y' must not be specified here.

-- Formula field - This field contains the current fit formula which can be edited at will.
+- Formula entry field - This field contains the current fit formula which can be edited at will.
 The entry field turns red if a fit function throws an error when it is plotted.
-Entering new formula may prove somewhat of a challenge to new users -- best start from an existing function file and modify as desired.
+In this case, also watch the status bar which displays information on the underlying Python error and may help you resolve the problem.
+Note that entering new formula may prove somewhat of a challenge to new users -- best start from an existing function file and modify as desired.

-- Apply fit function - Use this button to apply a previously edited fit function.
-If a fit function has been chosen via the drop-down selector, it has been applied already and this button need not be clicked.
+- Apply Fit Function - Use this button to apply a previously edited fit function.
+Note that any changes made to the fit formula in the above entry field only become active once this button is clicked.
+By contrast, if a fit function has been chosen via the drop-down selector, it has been applied already and this button need not be clicked.

 - Parameter table - Use checkboxes to restrain parameters to set values or to optimize them during fit.
 Entry fields hold current parameter values.
 Adjacent column shows asymptotic standard errors from last fit.
 (Note that these errors are calculated a posteriori, i.e. based on estimates of the uncertainties for the individual data points.
-The final column reports a priori errors, provided uncertainties for the individual data points were defined.
+The next column reports a priori errors, provided uncertainties for the individual data points were defined.
 If in doubt, read up or use the regular a posteriori errors to be on the safe side.)
+In the final column, you may specify lower and upper boundaries for parameters during fitting, numerical minimization and random search.

 - Fit data - Nonlinear least-squares optimization is performed for the currently selected data sets and curves, cf. Objects tab.
-If the data contain x errors, optimization is done by orthogonal distance regression (odr), otherwise by Levenberg-Marquardt (lm).
+If the data contain x errors, optimization is done by orthogonal distance regression (odr), and parameter boundaries (if present) are ignored.
+Otherwise, fitting is performed by Levenberg-Marquardt (lm) if no boundaries are specified, and by trust region reflective (trf) if boundaries have been set.
+It is generally recommended to try fitting your data with no parameter boundaries set.
 Fitted parameters are updated in the parameter table as are curve and residuals in the plot.
 If start parameters are ill-chosen, the fit may not converge to the global minimum but be trapped in a local minimum.
-If so, try adjusting start parameters, either manually or by using the 'Grid search' or 'Random search' options, and fit again.
+If so, try adjusting start parameters, either manually or by using the 'Minimization' or 'Random search' options, and fit again.

-- Random search - Starting from the current set of parameters, Fit-o-mat tries to find better agreement between data and fit by random variation of parameters.
+- Random Search - Starting from the current set of parameters, Fit-o-mat tries to find better agreement between data and fit by random variation of parameters.
+If parameter boundaries are specified, the random search will heed these.
 A progress window pops up that provides information on the process and allows to terminate the procedure.
 Note that this function does not perform an actual fit of the data, but rather it is ideally used to determine suitable start parameters for a subsequent least-squares fit.

 - Fit results - The bottom text field displays information on the last fit.